-One of the greenest, prettiest and most bewitching places in the Caribbean, you need all the superlatives when you’re describing holidays in St Lucia.
-With its magnificent twin peaks, its pristine beaches and its dramatic landscape, there are all sorts of wonderful things to do while you’re here.
+As one of the greenest, prettiest and most enchanting places in the Caribbean, you need all the superlatives when you’re describing holidays in St Lucia.
+With its magnificent twin peaks, pristine beaches and dramatic landscape, there are all sorts of wonderful things to do while you’re here.
 Explore the most interesting sights, find the best St Lucia beaches and enjoy the best grand cayman tours and Caribbean food with the help of our guide.

 When to visit

-St Lucia has a tropical climate so rainfall can be expected year-round, however many visitors come here between December and April when the island has some of the driest weather and average daytime temperatures range between 25 and 27 degrees.
-If you want to avoid the rainy season, avoid travelling between late June and November when temperatures can reach above 30 degrees and humidity is very high.
-January to April is a great time to visit St Lucia for whale spotting, while a plethora of wildlife can be seen here year-round.
+St Lucia has a tropical climate, so rainfall can be expected year-round.
+However, many visitors come here between December and April when the island has some of its driest weather and average daytime temperatures range between 25 and 27 degrees.
+If you want to avoid the rainy season, skip travelling between late June and November when temperatures can reach above 30 degrees and humidity is very high.
+January to April is a great time to visit St Lucia for whale spotting, but a plethora of wildlife can be seen here year-round.

 How to get there

-The key airlines which fly direct from the UK to Hewanorra International Airport are British Airways, TUI and Virgin Atlantic.
-The flight time is around 8.5 hours.
-You’ll find private transfers and taxis as well as car hire options at the airport (always check your taxi fare before you travel), the roads are notoriously a bit hairy on the island, so water taxis are one of the quickest and most efficient ways to get around.
+British Airways, TUI and Virgin Atlantic all fly direct from across the UK to Hewanorra International Airport in around 8.5 hours.
+At the airport you’ll find private transfers and taxis as well as car hire options – be sure to always check your taxi fare before you travel though!
+The roads are notoriously a bit hairy on the island, so water taxis are one of the quickest and most efficient ways to get around.